Linear95/APO/README.md

     --tf32 false --fp16 false
 ```

-We also trained a testing RM to evaluate the LLM response samples on the testing queries automatically.
+We also trained a testing RM to automatically evaluate the LLM response quality on the testing queries.
 To train the testing RM, change `TRAIN_DATA_LIST=${DATA_DIR}/hh_cleaned_origin.train.json` in the above command to learn with all the HH training comparisons.

-The RM training data files (values in `TRAIN_DATA_LIST`) are lists of dictionaries, where each disctionary is an RM training item (`--data_type="comparison_pair"`) including the following keys:
+The RM training data files (values in `TRAIN_DATA_LIST`) are lists of dictionaries, where each dictionary is an RM training item (`--data_type="comparison_pair"`) including the following keys:
-- `text`: a list of query-response text, splited by a special token `<sep>`.
+- `text`: a list of query-response text, split by a special token `<sep>`.
 - `scores`: a list of float numbers, representing the preference scores of the corresponding query-response text.
 - `query_id`: a unique ID to the RM training item.